riser101/contact_book_app_backend/README.md

 **Python v2.7**
-### The app is hosted at http://contactapp.pythonanywhere.com/, feel free to take it out on a ride on this base path.
+### The app is hosted at http://contactapp.pythonanywhere.com/, feel free to take it out for a ride on this base path.

 Please use an API interaction tool like postman to communicate with the APIs.
 All endpoints are protected except the user registration and login endpoints.

 # APIs

-Note: All request parameters are sent as form data unless stated otherwise.
+**Note: All request parameters are to be sent as form data unless otherwise  stated.**

 ## /register
 This route registers a new user for the contact application.
-Reminder, please post with **form data**.
+Reminder, please post with **form data**. usernames are unique.

 **Method : Post**

 Sample Request: